mikeizbicki/metahtml/README.md

 ## Testing overview

+There are currently two types of tests: golden and content tests.

+### Golden Tests

+The golden tests ensure that certain metainformation (language, publication date, modification date, and type) are all correct.
+They are called "golden" tests because we record a gold-standard output for each file, and the test case ensures that the output of metahtml matches the gold-standard output file exactly.
+These are the most basic tests, and at least one test must exist for every domain name that we want to use metahtml on.

 The file `tests/test_golden.py` provides a simple command line interface for extracting information from a webpage.
 For example, we can extract information from https://www.cnn.com/2020/03/28/politics/trump-executive-order-ready-reserve-military-coronavirus/index.html with the command
 ```